nerminekabadou/AI-Video-Transciption/README.md

    - `GROQ_API_KEY` - Your Groq API key
    - `FFMPEG_PATH` - Optional, only if ffmpeg is not in your system PATH

+3. Add `.env` to `.gitignore` to keep keys secure.
+If your repo does not already ignore `.env`, please add it.

 ## Notes

 - Video files are temporarily stored during processing and automatically deleted afterward